exercism/java/exercises/concept/remote-control-competition/.docs/instructions.md

 Please implement the `Comparable<T>` interface in the `ProductionRemoteControlCar` class.
 The default sort order for cars should be ascending order of victories.

-Implement the static `TestTrack.getRankedCars()` to return the cars passed is sorted in ascending order of number of victories.
+Implement the static `TestTrack.getRankedCars()` to return the cars passed in, sorted in ascending order of number of victories.

 ```java
 ProductionRemoteControlCar prc1 = new ProductionRemoteControlCar();